citp/privacy-policy-historical/o/oc/ocs/ocs.ca.md

 **Contacting Us**

-If you have any questions or concerns about the privacy of your personal information or this Policy, or wish to file a formal request for access or correction to your personal information under FIPPA, you may contact the OCS Senior FOI and Privacy Advisor at:
+If you have any questions or concerns about the privacy of your personal information, or wish to make a request for general records, one’s own personal information, or a correction to one’s own personal information, held by us, [click here](https://ocs.ca/pages/freedom-of-information "Freedom of Information").

-1 Yonge Street

-Toronto, Ontario

-M5E 1E5

-Telephone 1-888-910-0627.

-E-mail: foi.privacy@ocs.ca

-Last Updated:  October 1, 2018